AnotherSamWilson/miceforest/README.md

 ## Diagnostic Plotting

-As of now, miceForest has two diagnostic plots available.
+As of now, miceforest has three diagnostic plots available.

 ### Distribution of Imputed-Values